Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 #### Symmetric by Construction

-The alpha function `foliage_cross_fade` is designed so that at any threshold the near LOD's weight is `f` and the far LOD's is `1 - f`.
+The alpha function `foliage_cross_fade` is designed so at any threshold the near LOD's weight is `f` and the far LOD's is `1 - f`.
 The two sum to exactly one blade's worth of coverage everywhere in the band:

 ```wgsl
 fn foliage_cross_fade(